The Five Principles of Customer Experience

 The great thing about interviews and tech assessment is that you’ll end up with a lot of information about a lot of different aspects of your digital product.
 The downside?
 You’ll end up with a lot of information about a lot of different aspects of your digital product.

 See, data for the sake of data is pretty much useless.
-Sure, you might be able to chart a trend here or see a pattern there, but without putting some context to match against that data, you’ll be lost.
+Sure, you might be able to formulate insights, chart a trend here or see a pattern there, but without putting some context to match against that data, you’ll be lost.

 3. Work Towards Continuous Improvement